lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 For either channel, a zero in the polarity bit indicates that the channel clock line (`pcl`) should start low, and the channel data line `pda` transitions on every falling edge of `pcl`.
 A one in the polarity bit inverts the `pcl` clock so that it starts high and `pda` transitions on the rising edge.
 The following waveform illustrates the effect of the `POLARITY` bit.
-Here both channels are configured for simulatenous pattern generation, but the two channels are configured for opposite polarity.
+Here both channels are configured for simultaneous pattern generation, but the two channels are configured for opposite polarity.
 {{<wavejson>}}
 {signal: [
   {name: 'CTRL.ENABLE_CH0', wave: 'lh......'},